 OK, But How Does It Taste?

 McDonald's has a way with its ice cream and the Shamrock Shake is no exception.
 It's smooth and creamy with a distinct-but-not-overpowering minty flavor.
 Plus, it's topped with whipped cream.
 Who doesn't love whipped cream?
-And this thing has been a success for 50 years, so McDonald's is obviously doing something right.
+And this thing has been a success for over 50 years, so McDonald's is obviously doing something right.

 Part of what they've done right is marketing (and charity).
 On St. Patrick's Day in 2010, for instance, the "World's Largest Shamrock Shake" (it was 24-feet [7 meters] tall) was dumped into the Chicago River in honor of a $10,000 donation to help build a new Ronald McDonald House in Chicago (see image below).

 When it comes to ingredients, the shake is surprisingly simple: vanilla reduced fat ice cream, Shamrock Shake syrup (whatever that is, though we presume it includes some leprechaun magic) and whipped light cream.

 If you're watching your weight or sugar intake, though, don't let the reduced fat ice cream and light cream fool you.
 A small Shamrock Shake comes in at 460 calories with 13 total grams of fat (8 grams of saturated fat) and a whopping 63 grams of sugar.
 The large is even worse at almost 800 calories and 112 grams of sugar.
 Yikes!

 Like most good things at McDonald's (the McRib!), you can only grab the Shamrock Shake once a year — generally between early February right up through at least St. Patrick's Day.
 (That's part of what makes it so popular.)